QiuYukang/5G-LENA/doc/source/nr-module.rst

 Then, the gNB communicates the scheduling timings to the UE through the DCI.
-In particular, K0 and K1 are passed to the UE through the DL DCI in the time domain resource assignment field and pdsch-to-harq-feedback timing indicator, respectively, while K2 is passed through the UL DCI in the time domain resource assignment field.
+In particular, K0 and K1 are passed to the UE through the DL DCI in the time domain resource assignment field and PDSCH-to-HARQ_feedback timing indicator, respectively, while K2 is passed through the UL DCI in the time domain resource assignment field.
 Upon reception of the DL/UL DCI, the UE extracts the values of K0/K1/K2: